vbrambila2/web-unit-1-bw-advanced-assignments/README.md

 - [ ] Create a forked copy of this project.
 - [ ] Clone your OWN version of the repository: git clone git@github.com:bloominstituteoftechnology/web-unit-1-bw-advanced-assignments.git
+- [ ] To open each project, drag the HTML file into your browser like a tab.
+[See here](https://www.youtube.com/watch?v=nqN_VPvMpW4) if needed.
 - [ ] Implement the project, committing changes regularly: git commit -m "message goes here"
 - [ ] Push commits: git push